Commensurators of thin normal subgroups and abelian quotients: Homological lines with holes and Hodge theory

 \begin{theorem} Let $M$ be a complete negatively curved manifold of finite volume modeled on $\bH^n$ or $\bC \bH^n$.
 Then for every real cohomology class $[\omega] \in H^1_{(2)}(M, \Re)$, there exists a unique $L^2$ harmonic form $\omega_{\harm}$ representing $[\omega]$. \end{theorem}

-Besides the Hodge theorem, our interest in $L^2$--cohomology arises from its relationship to cohomology with compact supports.
-Let $H^p_c(\ast)$ denote cohomology with compact supports.
-The following is a simplified statement of Lemma 1.92 of~\cite{lueckbook}:

-\begin{lem} Let $M$ be a complete Riemannian manifold without boundary, and let be the natural map.
-Then the image of $i$ injects into the reduced $L^2$--cohomology $H^p_{(2)}(M,\bR)$. \end{lem}

-In Lemma~\ref{lem:lueck}, we are viewing a compactly supported cohomology class as an $L^2$ class.
-Thus in our context, if $X/\Ga$ has nontrivial rational cohomology with compact supports then we can find nontrivial $L^2$ harmonic forms representing such cohomology classes.
-In our analysis of the case $b_1(Q)>0$ for groups arising as quotients of non-uniform lattices $\Ga$, the absence of a nonzero $L^2$ harmonic $1$--form will (roughly) allow us to assume that $H_c^1(X/\Ga,\bQ)=0$.
+Note that a compactly supported cohomology class is an $L^2$ class.
+Thus in our context, if $X/\Ga$ has nontrivial real cohomology with compact supports then we can find nontrivial $L^2$ harmonic forms representing such cohomology classes.
+In our analysis of the case $b_1(Q)>0$ for groups arising as quotients of non-uniform lattices $\Ga$, the absence of a nonzero $L^2$ harmonic $1$--form will (roughly) allow us to assume that $H_c^1(X/\Ga,\bR)=0$.
 See the proof of Theorem~\ref{thm:q-b1} below.